Post Preview: Anger Management for Kids: A comprehensive review of strategies and advice to help kids develop anger management skills.

 32. Calming Toys & Products Kit

-If there are some toys or products that have proven useful to help your kid relieve his/her anxiety, create a stress relief kit and have it at hand (fidget spinner, a vibrating pillow, a flowing sand panel).
+If there are some toys or products that have proven useful to help your kid relieve his/her anxiety, create a stress relief kit and have it at hand (fidget spinner, a vibrating pillow, a flowing sand panel, a sensory bottle).

 Some other examples of calming resources: